FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Local/Readme.md

 ```
 ## Code - Command ECHO

-A simple ECHO like command is programmed into Farday's command program that will simply send the supplied data payload back to the host computer.
+A simple ECHO like command is programmed into Faraday's command program that will simply send the supplied data payload back to the host computer.
 The ECHO command only accepts a single UART transport packet so it is limited in size to the 124 byte maximum transmissible unit of the current UART network stack.

 This command example is pretty self explaining and simply sends the string `"This will ECHO back on UART"` to the local Faraday device and retrieves, parses, and displays the ECHO'd packet.
 Note the padding bytes likely visible due to fixed length UART transport packet formatting appended to the original message.
 Also, this command accepts binary data values (not just ASCII string text)!